-3.1.
-Regulatory actions
+3.2 Regulatory actions

 In 2016, the World Forum for harmonisation of vehicle regulation amended the 1968 Vienna Convention on Road traffic enabling automated vehicles in traffic.
-In addition, the 10 km/h limitation for autonomous https://ec.europa.eu/growth/content/high-level-group-gear-2030-report-on-automotive-competitiveness-and-sustainability_en 39 Ethics of Connected and Automated Vehicles, accessed on https://ec.europa.eu/info/news/new-recommendations-for-a-safe-and-ethical-transition-towards-driverless-mobility-2020-sep-18 en systems was removed from UN Regulation No. 7940.
+In addition, the 10 km/h limitation for autonomous systems was removed from UN Regulation No. 7947.
 In order to accelerate progress, the World Forum created a dedicated Working Party (WP) on Autonomous and Connected Vehicles (GRVA) in 2018.